ukwa/ukwa-manage/README.md

 ### verify-sips.py ###

-- Extract list of WARCs and their ARKs from the message.
+- Extract list of WARCs and their ARKs from the CIPD message.
 - Check status of all WARCs according to the DLS report.
 - Log the result.
 - For Boston Spa, verify all WARCs are available from DLS and that the hashes are the same.
 (TBC?)